samuelaguiar/contactmanager/README.md

-A Contact Manager project using React from React Front to Back course (https://www.udemy.com/react-front-to-back/).
+A Contact Manager project using React and JSONPlaceholder from React Front to Back course (https://www.udemy.com/react-front-to-back/).